marq24/emacberry.com/_docs/3200-liveshare.md

 > take another 4 hours).

 # Requirement
-- App needs to be able to send eMails
+- App needs to be able to send eMails (be online)
 <br/>**or**<br/>
-- App need to be online otherwise in order to complete a URL request
+- The app must be able to complete a URL request in some other way

 # Sharing your location